kfbishop/dijit-PolymerTemplateBinding/README.md

 	- For each template found, it is bound to the dijit's instance scope.
 	- This immediately processes all {{ xxx }} tokens
 - Renders the dijit template
+- Sets up an after aspect on `Platform.performMicrotaskCheckpoint();`, that forces a _reparse_ of the dijit template after each bind update.
+This looks for any potentially new declarative widgets that need instantiation.

 Care should be taken to ensure that any dijit instance variables are properly defined prior to rendring.
 This would mean that these values must be set at: